ilikerobots/bd_vineyard/index.md

 ## Now it's **your turn to harvest**.

 Since 2005, we have tended to our two acres of grape vines with responsible stewardship of plants, crops, and land.
 Our grapes have gone into a number of interesting and innovative vintages.

-And while we will continue to sell most of our harvest to commercial wineries, we now invite all our wine-making friends to participate in this unique experience.
+And while we will continue to sell most of our harvest to commercial wineries, we now **invite all our wine-making friends to participate in this unique experience**.

 Best of all, you can buy what you pick for as little as one dollar per pound, and turn your efforts into a bottle of wine you'll remember forever.